Blog / What Does an Educational Assistant Do? Key Duties and Responsibilities

 2. Promoting a Positive and Inclusive Learning Environment

-Creating and maintaining a welcoming, inclusive atmosphere is another key aspect of your job.
+Creating a maintaining a welcoming, inclusive atmosphere is another key aspect of your job.
 This involves:

 By using your educational assistant skills to foster a positive and inclusive atmosphere, you help create a classroom where all students feel valued and ready to learn, contributing to their overall development.

-And the Best Part of Working as an Education Assistant…
+Best Part of Working as an Education Assistant

 Imagine years from now, welcoming new students, only to find their parents are:

-• Michael, a famous artist, because you helped him find those crayons.
+- Michael, a famous artist, because you helped find those crayons.

 The most rewarding part of being an educational assistant is knowing you’ve shaped the future of Canadian children.
 Always remember the impact you can make!

-To get here, you need the right training and preparation.
+To secure an education assistant role, you need the right training and preparation.
 Sundance College can help you achieve this.
 Our 43-week Education Assistant Diploma program, including a 10-week practicum experience in education, gives you the skills and experience to succeed.

 As Joanna shares, “The 10-week straight practicum, with 200 hours of continuous in-person experience, makes sure you get the most out of your training.
 Teaching is not just theoretical; it’s mostly about hands-on experience.”